rosalindfranklininstitute/kompressor/README.md

 Docker image for the Kompressor dependencies (CPU execution only) are provided in the `josswhittle/kompressor:env-v1` Dockerhub image.

+A CUDA GPU enabled Docker image is provided in the `josswhittle/kompressor:env-v1-cuda10` Dockerhub image.

-This image is used by the Travis CI builds.
+This CPU image is used by the CI build and testing.

 ```
 git clone https://github.com/JossWhittle/Kompressor.git